Packaging Manufacturers

 Typical packaging manufacturer insurance costs

 Mid-sized packaging manufacturers with $10M-$50M in revenue typically pay $75,000-$250,000 annually across the full program.
 Smaller operations ($1M-$10M revenue) start at $20K-$60K.
 Large operations ($100M+ revenue) scale into the seven figures and often use captive or large-deductible structures.
-The biggest individual-account variables are food-contact packaging percentage (drives product-liability exposure), high-speed line equipment value, and claim history within the prior 5 years.
+The biggest individual-account variables are food-contact packaging percentage (drives product-liability exposure significantly), high-speed line equipment value (drives property and equipment-breakdown premium), pollution exposure from chemicals used (drives environmental coverage requirements), and claim history within the prior 5 years.
+Specialty packaging segments — pharmaceutical packaging, medical-device packaging, cosmetic packaging, food-contact specifically with high-risk products like ready-to-eat foods — each have their own premium considerations.
+The class has seen meaningful pricing pressure over the past 3-5 years as recall events have grown and product-liability severity has increased.
+Documented quality programs (HACCP, ISO 22000, BRC certification) directly affect underwriting acceptability and pricing.

 Packaging that fails — chemical migration into food, foreign-body contamination, allergen contact, structural failures injuring users — produces product-liability claims tied to the end consumer, not just the brand customer who bought the packaging.
 The exposure cascade can be severe: a single contamination incident might trigger recall of every downstream product using the affected packaging, plus consumer-injury claims, plus regulatory action from FDA.
+The specific claim patterns: chemical migration from packaging into food products (BPA from older PET, plasticizer migration, ink migration from improperly cured printing), foreign-body contamination (metal fragments from worn equipment, plastic fragments from packaging itself, contamination from production environment), allergen cross-contact (when packaging materials or production environments cause inadvertent allergen contamination), and structural failures (packaging that opens unexpectedly, sharp edges causing injury, container failures during handling).
 Most packaging manufacturers carry $2M-$10M product liability with separate aggregate.
+The aggregate is meaningful because multiple claims from a single contamination event can quickly exhaust per-occurrence limits — the aggregate provides protection across the full incident scope.

 Production-line outages create both repair cost and business-interruption exposure.
 A typical high-speed packaging line repair after major breakdown runs $500,000-$5,000,000+ depending on the failure.
-The BI exposure typically exceeds the repair cost — extended downtime on a primary line can produce $100K-$500K daily in lost revenue depending on production capacity.
+The BI exposure typically exceeds the repair cost — extended downtime on a primary line can produce $100,000-$500,000 daily in lost revenue depending on production capacity.
 Coordinated property + equipment-breakdown + BI coverage is essential, with BI limits sized to 12-24 months of revenue from the affected line.
+The replacement lead times on specialty packaging equipment have grown significantly post-2020 — major equipment from German, Italian, and Japanese manufacturers can take 18-30 months to replace for new orders.
+This dramatically extends the realistic BI exposure for packaging manufacturers.
+Modern equipment-breakdown coverage should explicitly include: contingent business interruption (when a key supplier’s outage affects the manufacturer), expediting expense (premium freight and emergency procurement to minimize downtime), and adequate sublimits for major equipment categories.
+Documented preventive-maintenance programs directly affect both claim outcomes and renewal underwriting.

 Ink, adhesive, and solvent pollution exposure